Text Size

 Argument on Motions

 In most cases, Judge McShane will grant a request for oral argument.
-Telephone hearings may be set for out of town counsel if the motion is non-dispositive.
-In these instances, if one side will need to appear by telephone, Judge McShane will request both sides appear by telephone.
-Counsel is required to appear for dispositive motions.
+Video hearings may be set for out-of-town counsel if requested.
+In these instances where one side will need to appear by video, Judge McShane will request both sides appear by video.

-Trial is usually scheduled at the Rule 16 conference.
-90 days prior to trial the court will automatically enter a trial management order which sets out the dates that certain pretrial documents are due.
+A trial scheduling conference will be set following resolution of dispositive motions.
+90 days prior to trial, the Court will automatically enter a trial management order which sets out the dates that certain pretrial documents are due.
 Pretrial conferences are in person at the Courthouse in Eugene.

 Expedited Case Management